kubernetes/enhancements/keps/sig-apps/1847-autoremove-statefulset-pvcs/README.md

 persisted.
 This is a key property that ephemeral storage, like emptyDir, cannot provide.

-User would set the `PersistentVolumeClaimPolicy.OnScaleDown` as well as `PersistentVolumeClaimPolicy.OnSetDeletion` to `Delete`, ensuring PVCs are deleted when corresponding Pods are deleted.
+User would set the `persistentVolumeClaimRetentionPolicy.whenScaled` as well as `persistentVolumeClaimRetentionPolicy.whenDeleted` to `Delete`, ensuring PVCs are deleted when corresponding Pods are deleted.
 New Pods created during scale-up followed by a scale-down will wait for freshly created PVCs.
 PVCs are deleted as well when the set is deleted, reclaiming volumes as quickly as possible and